 - Paperback ISBN:

-Don obtained his B.S. degree in Physics from Eastern Kentucky State University.
+Donald M. Mattox obtained his B.S degree in Physics from Eastern Kentucky State University.
 He served as a meteorologist and Air Weather Officer in the USAF during and after the Korean War.
-After being discharged from the USAF he obtained a M.S. degree in Solid State Physics in 1960 from the University of Kentucky.
-Don went to work for Sandia National Laboratories in 1961 and retired in 1989 after 28 years as a Member of the Technical Staff and then as a Technical Supervisor.
-At retirement he was Supervisor of the Surface and Interface Technology Division.
-After retirement Don acted as a consultant to the vacuum coating industry.
-Don was President of the American Vacuum Society (now AVS) in 1985.
-Don was the Technical Director of the Society of Vacuum Coaters (SVC) from 1991 to 2006 and Technical Editor of the SVC publications from 1989 to 2016.
-In 1988, the 9th International Congress on Vacuum Metallurgy presented him with a commendation, “For outstanding contributions to metallurgical coating technology for the period 1961-1988".
-In 1995 he was the recipient of the AVS Albert Nerken Award "For his invention of the ion-plating process and its continued development."
-Don is a Fellow and Emeritus Member of the AVS.
-In 2007 Don received the SVC Nathaniel H. Sugerman Award from the Society of Vacuum Coaters “For his development of the ion plating process and long-term commitment to education in the vacuum coating community.”
-Don has written numerous papers and book chapters and has authored and edited several books on PVD processing and the history of vacuum coating.
+He then obtained a M.S. degree in Solid State Physics from the University of Kentucky in 1960.
+In 1961 he went to work at Sandia National Laboratories (SNL).
+Don was a manager and member of the Technical staff at SNL for 27 years and has been a consultant to the vacuum coating industry for over 28 years.
+In 1995 he was the recipient of the American Vacuum Society Albert Nerken Award "For his invention of the ion plating process and its continued development."
+In 2007 Don received the Society of Vacuum Coaters Nathaniel Sugerman Award “For his development of the ion plating process and long-term commitment to education in the vacuum coating community.”
+Don has published numerous papers and book chapters on the subject of Physical Vapor Deposition (PVD) processing and technology transfer from R&D to production.
+He is the author of Handbook of Physical Vapor Deposition (PVD) Processing (1st edition 1998, 2nd edition 2010) published by Elsevier and Foundations of Vacuum Coating Technology, published by William Andrew/Elsevier in 2003.

 Society of Vacuum Coaters (Technical Director)